abligh/gonbdserver/README.md

 * `exports:` a list of zero or more `export` items each representing an export to be served by this server.
 This section is optional (and can be empty), but the server will be of little use if so.
 * `defaultexport:` the name of the default export, which should be selected if no name is specified by the client.
 Optional, defaults to none.
 * `tls:` a TLS item
+* `disablenozeroes:`: disable `NBD_FLAG_NO_ZEROES` for back compatibility with nbd client prior to 3.10, where in error this was sent to the kernel as a 'read-only' flag.
+Optional, defaults to false.

 #### `export` items